Accelerated Certification for Teaching (ACT)

 - All liberal arts and education courses prescribed in a student's program of study must be completed prior to the internship, or, for teachers in service, prior to receiving the approved program stamp on the transcript signifying completion of the program.

-- Students must pass Praxis I to enter the ACT program and Praxis II prior to internship.
+- Students must pass Praxis Core tests (or MSDE-approved test equivalent) I to enter the ACT program and Praxis II prior to internship.
 These are national teacher examinations required by the Maryland State Board of Education for certification.